 If all of this tax stuff still sounds like too much work, don’t worry.
 You can streamline a lot of the most tedious aspects using Found!
 It’s a business checking account designed to simplify the paperwork-related parts of self-employment, including taxes.

-For example, Found can give you a live estimate of your future tax bill and set aside a portion of each invoice to ensure you have enough for your estimated tax payments.
-It can also help you track your tax deductions so you never pay the IRS more than you have to.
-Oh, and did we mention you can get started for free?
+For example, Found can give Schedule C filers a live estimate of their future tax bill and set aside a portion of your income to help you save for your estimated tax payments.
+It can also help you track your tax deductions, helping you save money come tax time.
 Sign up for Found today!

-Disclaimer: The information on this website is not intended to provide, and should not be relied on, for tax advice.
+Disclaimer: The information on this website is not intended to provide, and should not be relied on, for tax or legal advice.

 Related Guides